pysal/pysal/doc/source/references.rst

 ..
 [Greene2003] Greene, W. H. (2003).
 Econometric analysis.
 Pearson Education India.
 ..
 [Jacquez1996] Jacquez, G. M. (1996).
 A k nearest neighbour test for space–time interaction.
 Statistics in medicine, 15(18):1935–1949.
 ..
 [Jarque1980] Jarque, C. M. and Bera, A. K. (1980).
 Efficient tests for normality, homoscedasticity and serial independence of regression residuals.
 Economics letters, 6(3):255–259.
 ..
+[Jiang2013] Jian, B. (2013).
+Head/Tail breaks: A new classification scheme for data with a heavy-tailed distribution.
+The Professional Geographer, 65(3): 482-494.
+..
 [Kelejian1998] Kelejian, H. H. and Prucha, I. R. (1998).
 A generalized spatial two-stage least squares procedure for estimating a spatial autoregressive model with autoregressive disturbances.
 The Journal of Real Estate Finance and Economics, 17(1):99–121.
 ..
 [Kelejian1999] Kelejian, H. H. and Prucha, I. R. (1999).
 A generalized moments estimator for the autoregressive parameter in a spatial model.
 International Economic Review, 40:509–534.
 ..
 [Kelejian2001] Kelejian, H. H. and Prucha, I. R. (2001).
 On the asymptotic distribution of the Moran I test statistic with applications.
 Journal of Econometrics, 104(2):219–257.